SFPC/BeginningCodersBootcamp/04/readme.md

 let's wrap up, add gravity, make an array of particles generate on a mouse click, the effect can be anything from welding sparks to fireworks.

-### functions that return

-modify the Particles sketch to create a function that returns the position (a getter), an ofPoint made with the private float x, y properties.

 ## new sketch 4.01: "draw"

 introduce popular open frameworks primitives like ofPoint, ofPolyline...